Pastor / Session / Deacons / Staff

 Jennifer Carmella, Church Secretary

-Jen has been with East Stroudsburg Presbyterian Church for the past 15+ years, during which time she has served four different Pastors.
-She is responsible for all secretarial and financial duties of the Church.
+Jen has been with East Stroudsburg Presbyterian Church for almost 25 years, during which time she has served four different Pastors.
+She is responsible for secretarial and financial duties of the Church.

 Linda Schaller, Music Director